mdn/content/files/en-us/web/http/headers/content-dpr/index.md

   </tbody>
 </table>

-If the {{HTTPHeader("DPR")}} client hint is used to select an image the server must specify `Content-DPR` in the response.
-If the value in `Content-DPR` is different from the {{HTTPHeader("DPR")}} value in the request (i.e., image DPR is not the same as screen DPR) then the client must use the `Content-DPR` for determining intrinsic image size and scaling the image.
+If the {{HTTPHeader("DPR")}} client hint is used to select an image, the server must specify `Content-DPR` in the response.
+If the value in `Content-DPR` is different from the {{HTTPHeader("DPR")}} value in the request (i.e., image DPR is not the same as screen DPR), the client must use the `Content-DPR` for determining intrinsic image size and scaling the image.

-If the `Content-DPR` header appears more than once in a message the last occurrence is used.
+If the `Content-DPR` header appears more than once in a message, the last occurrence is used.

 ## Syntax